 5) Biomarkers Selection

 To conclude the re-analysis of the data, the “find biomarkers” module was used to identify potential genetic biomarkers that can distinguish the four sample groups available in the study.
 Several decision trees are possible, but a common trait in all the trees that were generated was the use of the expression of gene DNAJA4 (HSP40) to distinguish WA-treated GC-sensitive samples from the others (Fig. 10A).
 DNAJA4 shows a drastic increase in expression level in GC-sensitive MM cells upon treatment with WA, but not in GC-resistant cells (Fig. 10B).
-It is a molecular chaperone protein that interacts with the HSP90/GR heterocomplex and potentiates its assembly.
-It is thus interesting to see that its upregulation upon exposure to WA is completely abrogated in GC-resistant MM cells.
+It is part of a family of molecular chaperone proteins that have various biological functions.
+DNAJ-like proteins have been shown to interact with the HSP90/GR heterocomplex and potentiate its assembly.
+It is thus intriguing to see that DNAJA4 upregulation upon exposure to WA is completely abrogated in GC-resistant MM cells.